 What to Do in Nelson City

 In a city that is wedged between the magnificent vista of the Tasman Bay and a backdrop of the Tasman Mountains, there are plenty of things to do in Nelson City.
 The notoriously sunny weather in Nelson makes the activities here pretty much doable all year round.
-Whether you’re looking for an outdoors experience near the city or looking for ways to have fun and relax, there are heaps of activities to experience in Nelson City.
+Whether you’re looking for an outdoors experience near the city or looking for ways to have fun and relax, there are heaps of activities to experience in Nelson, New Zealand.

 If the ocean draws you, then relax on Tahunanui Beach or kayak around Nelson Haven to see historic lighthouses and unusual natural formations.
 More of a mountain person?
 There are walks that will surround you in gorgeous mountain scenery.
 Culture yourself at the many art galleries and museums.
 Between craft breweries and wineries, Nelson is also a place to treat your tastebuds.